 My eldest is now in kindergarten, and we’ve entered the world of big birthday parties.
-I can’t help myself from cringing inwardly at the waste produced by these parties, so I knew when it was time for my daughter’s birthday I wanted to do things differently – without adding any stress.
+I can’t help myself from cringing inwardly at the waste produced by these parties, so I knew when it was time for my daughter’s birthday I wanted to do a waste-free birthday party without adding any stress.

 5 Tips To Throw A Waste-Free Birthday Party

 If you don’t know the parents, put a simple note/card in the child’s backpack; setting up an online event page with details and to collect RSVPs (such as Evite or Echoage) will save time trying to keep track of who you invited and who’s coming.

 If you just aren’t ready to give up the decorations, consider asking local buy and sell or mommy groups for used decorations.
 Or make your own paper pompoms, “Happy Birthday” banner, or pennant banner that you can reuse.
 The internet is full of great ideas for all of these.

 We seem to have a fear of running out of food – but when was the last time you were at a party and went hungry?
 Have enough food on hand, but don’t set it all out and keep extra containers closed until they’re actually needed.
 This way you can more easily take home or give away leftovers that haven’t been left out and touched by little fingers or sneezed on.

 We hosted our birthday party at a local gymnastics studio, so I dug through all our picnic, camping, and kitchen supplies for as many reusable (non-breakable) plates and bowls I could find.
 I brought forks from our kitchen, and our cloth cocktail napkins, as well a bin that I could put in all the dirty dishes to go into the dishwasher at home.

 If your house is anything like mine, the last thing you want is more “stuff”.
 Gift-free birthday parties are becoming more common – or at least, the idea of them.
 “Please no gifts”, or “Your presence is present enough” are nice sentiments to include on the invitation, however in my experience are very likely to be ignored.